kaboomcrew/kaboomcrew.github.io/README.md

 # put this code into a HTML editor
-all the code is contained in the "index.html" page
+all the code is contained in the "index.html" page currently only 1 image

-# Please tell me how to make this a gitpage
+# go to kaboomcrew.github.io to use and play